peter-mghendi/talaria/README.md

 Fast, Lightweight Email Rendering Over gRPC, gRPC-Web, HTTP, and Connect

-Talaria is a high-performance email rendering service designed for modern applications.
+Talaria is a high-performance email rendering service built around the excellent [Hermes](https://github.com/go-hermes/hermes) library.
 It provides a structured way to generate HTML and plain-text emails using a flexible API that supports **gRPC, gRPC-Web, HTTP, and Connect**.

 ## Features